Shylock-Hg/blog/_posts/2018-05-05-scheme-primitive-elements.md

   `666`,`(+ 4 5)` is typical scheme expression.`(+ 4 5 6)` is same as `(+ (+ 4 5) 6)`.

+# Evaluation order

+## Normal order(greedy)

+  The interpreter first evaluates the operator and operands and the applies the resulting procedure to the resulting arguments.

+## Applicative order(lazy)

+  Not evaluate the operands until their value were needed.Instead it would extend the expression to only primitive operator.The evaluate the expression.

 # Naming Expression

   `(define (<symbol> <formal parameters>) <expression>)`